grifart/enum/tests/Example/MigratingLegacyCode/readme.md

 }
 ```

-# Step 3: Enjoy new features [[source](step3.phpt)]
+## Step 3: Enjoy new features [[source](step3.phpt)]

-Now, when you decide that you what to move your business logic into enum, you are free to do so.
-Or you can split logic using composition.
+Now, when you decided that you what to move your business logic inside enum declaration.
+You are now free to do so.
+And there are many more options, see other examples.